cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 TODO - Specify the exact content to sign when type = 0.
 This is not defined.

 TODO - Specify exactly how issuer is encoded into a map / text and back again.

-TODO - UTCTime and GeneralizedTime, RFC 7925 says UTCTime only but null means GeneralizedTime.
-Do we maybe skip certificates without well-defined expiration date

 # Deployment settings {#dep-set}